ge-flight-analytics/EmsApi.Client/README.md

 	* Transfer APIs: /v2/ems-systems/{emsSystemId}/uploads/...
 * Fix analytic metadata test
 * Add an anlytic test that pulls a parameter instead of a constant.
-* Copy doc comments from IEmsApi to the access classes, since those are used directly by clients.
 * Make release process, have releases push to nuget.org
 * Implement trusted service authentication, only user / pass works currently.
 * Make authentication properly async, and figure out if there are other authentication threading issues with respect to getting a new token.